 NOW YOU HAVE A PURPOSE FOR EACH RUN

 Pretty simple, huh?
 Train within the pace ranges that categorize the different zones and you’ll derive the specific adaptations that those zones offer.
 By understanding these adaptations, you now fully understand what each run is doing for you.
 This is a very important but often overlooked part of the training process.
 Each and every run must have a purpose and you should know it!
 This isn’t meant to take the fun out of your training but more to help you decide what is most appropriate for each workout so that you have more fun, reach your potential and race your fastest.

 When I make a training schedule for a runner, each and every workout lists its particular purpose.
 The purpose doesn’t have to be overly detailed but it should convey the goal of the workout.
-For example, if a runner is doing a long run (i.e., Endurance training), the goal is clear: to improve endurance, fat-burning, etc. It reminds the runner of the Endurance zone and that in order to receive the optimal stimulus that will result in the appropriate adaptation the run has easy.
+For example, if a runner is doing a long run (i.e., Endurance training), the goal is clear: to improve endurance, fat-burning, etc. It reminds the runner of the Endurance zone and that in order to receive the optimal stimulus that will result in the appropriate adaptation the run must feel easy (assuming that things will get harder as you run longer even at the early easy pace).
 This makes things easy and improvement a virtual guarantee.
 Runners usually mess up when they either 1) don’t know the purpose of a workout and then run too fast or too slow or 2) they don’t abide by the rules that govern optimal training in a particular zone.